andrewacashner/hearingfaithms/chapters/chapter-2.md

 hearer's will to live faithfully:

 > How commonly we see that [...] if the preacher's life is better, greater is
-> the fruit that he gains though his style be low and his rhetoric scanty, and
+> the fruit that he gains, though his style be low and his rhetoric scanty, and
 > his teaching common, because the living spirit infuses him with ardor; but the
 > other preacher gets very little gain, no matter how much more elevated his
 > style and doctrine may be: because, though it is true that good style and